Emergent Strategies for Shepherding a Flock: Numerical Simulation and Optimization

-In order to explore optimal behavior, the agent-based model was simulated using a home brewed forward Euler scheme in C++.
-The behavior of the shepherd was determined by a discrete gradient descent approach at each timestep (corresponding to a 'decision point' in the trajectory).
+To simulate our non-inertial ABM model formulation, we implemented a forward Euler timestepping algorithm in C++ to numerically integrate each system of model equations.
+The forward Euler method was chosen because the ABM model describes a first-order system in which the velocity of the shepherd is directly chosen by the shepherd.
+Additionally, a forward Euler approach most closely resembles the process of an agent making a decision, taking a step, and repeating the process.
+The behavior of the shepherd was determined by a discrete gradient descent approach at each timestep (corresponding to a `decision point' in the trajectory).
 At each step, several randomly selected directions, chosen from a uniform distribution between $[0, 2 \pi)$ were tested and the direction corresponding to the minimal objective function value was chosen by the shepherd.
-Classification of shepherd behavior into the different emergent strategies or phases was done upon completion of the simulation using a python script.
+Classification of shepherd behavior into the different emergent strategies or phases was done upon completion of the simulation using a Python script.